RF Distribution and filtering

 receive devices on HF.

-- Because of the addition of the "AGC Filter Block", the
+- Because of the addition of the "AGC Filter Block" which contains filtering, the

 bandpass filters shown for "60" and "31/30" meters are no longer used.

 - Because of the improved usability of the RTL-SDR dongles

 used in conjunction with the filtering and AGC, the "90/80" and "41/40"